 Plaque psoriasis is the most common of all types.
 You’ll experience the general symptoms on different parts of your body.
 You may even notice patches inside your mouth and nose.

 Nail psoriasis affects the fingernails and toenails.
 They may get loose or even fall off with time.

 Scalp psoriasis is also localized.
 The scales reach beyond your hairline.
-You may notice dead, flaky skin after itching your scalp.
+You may notice flaky skin after scratching your scalp.

 Guttate psoriasis can happen after bacterial illnesses, such as strep throat, and it usually affects children and young adults.
 The sores you’ll find with this type are shaped like water drops and are concentrated on the:

-Inverse psoriasis can be caused by fungal infections.
-It creates areas of smooth, red rash, especially:
+Inverse psoriasis creates areas of smooth, red rash in skin folds, especially: